Sometimes things go wrong.

 ask What needs to be done ASAP

 In a crisis situation there are things that need to be dealt with straight away and things that you can take your time over.
 Make a plan of the actions you need to take to solve the situation.
 Then look at each one and decide what needs to be done now and what you can leave until later on.
 Then follow your plan.

 Stress is one of the most demotivating factors in a crisis.
 With our body in fight or flight mode we are running on adrenaline and consequently cannot work at an optimal level.
 Take a break.
-At least 24 hours where you do something else and focus on something else.
-If you can do some exercise.
+If you can take at least 24 hours where you do something else and focus on something else.
+If not give your self some down time at the end of the day.
+If you can, do some exercise.
+Even just 5 mins.
 It helps your body release the stress hormones and gives you dopamine improving not only your energy but your mood as well.